dhairs/College-Notes/Spring 2023 Semester/Statistics and Probability/Functions.md

 Suppose the range of a discrete random variable is $\{0,1,2,3,4\}$ and its probability mass function is $P(X=x)=\frac{x}{10}$

 For $x<1$, $F(x)=\sum_

+## Functions of Continuous Variables

+### Probability Density Function (PDF)

+The probability is given by the area under the curve.